DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ENCRYPTION/Encryption-decryption.md

 Once below has been setup, the functionality can be used on the following Finance utilities functionality:
 - Encrypt option on [Electronic reporting export connections](../ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location.md) to send encrypted GER Vendor EFT files
-- Decrypt option on [Financial utilities connection](../CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md) to decrypt a bank statement file.
+- Decrypt option on [Financial utilities connection](../CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md) to decrypt a bank statement file imported using periodic task **Import bank statements via financial utilities connection**

 ## Step 1
 Setup the following as **Secrets** in **Key vault parameters** for the encryption/decryption: